rizdaprasetya/mt-alt-doc/en/technical-reference/docs-changelog.md

 <!-- #### Unreleased
 -->
+#### 2021/12/06
+- add faq on how to test offline installment on Sandbox environment

 #### 2021/11/30
 - improve wording & reorder after payment overview
 - E-Pay BRI rebrand to BRImo